getbluemorpho/blue-morpho/docs/tutorials/analyze-etfs-with-blue-morpho.md

 1. Go to **Collections**.
 2. Click **New Collection**.
 3. Enter a name (e.g. “ETF Documents”) and a short description (e.g. “Factsheets and KIDs for ETFs”).
-4. Upload the [sample PDFs](https://github.com/getbluemorpho/blue-morpho/tree/main/docs/assets/tutorial-analyze-ETFs) provided for this tutorial.
+4. Upload the 6 sample PDFs provided in [this ZIP file](https://github.com/getbluemorpho/blue-morpho/raw/refs/heads/main/docs/assets/tutorial-analyze-ETFs/tutorial-analyze-ETFs-PDFs.zip) for this tutorial.
 5. Click **Create**

 **Note:** The dataset includes both KID and Factsheet PDFs for three ETFs.
 These are for demonstration only and not for financial use.